 Couples Counseling in Worcester MA; The Vulnerability Cycle

-The Vulnerability Cycle is a concept that describes the patterns of interaction and emotional dynamics that can develop between two people in any kind of relationship.
-It reflects how these two people respond to each other’s vulnerabilities and insecurities, often in ways that perpetuate conflict and distance.
-Understanding and addressing the vulnerability cycle is a fundamental aspect of couples therapy to promote healthier communication and connection.
+The Vulnerability Cycle is a concept that describes the emotional dynamics and patterns of interaction that develop between two people in any kind of relationship.
+These coping patterns often stem from early experiences in a person’s family of origin and tend to show up in their current relationships.
+The way these two people respond to each other’s vulnerabilities and insecurities can often perpetuate conflict and distance.
+Understanding and addressing the vulnerability cycle is a key aspect of couples therapy, as it helps promote healthier communication and connection.

 Here’s how the vulnerability cycle typically works during Couples Counseling Worcester MA: